Home/Alberta Estate Tax : Calgary, Alberta Estate Law Firm

 What Estate Taxes Are In Alberta?

 In Alberta, we are luck in that there is no death tax.
 There is also no real inheritance tax.
 Many provinces charge an amount equal to a percentage of all assets that a person leaves behind.
 Obviously, this amount becomes significant with larger asset bases.
 As the administrator of an estate, there are some taxes that you, along with your estate lawyer in Alberta, will have to deal with.
 The following are some of the issues you will need to deal with.

 Income Tax Liabilities

 The law deems an individual to have sold all of her or his assets immediately prior to death.
 This is the trigger for most Alberta estate tax consequences.
 What this means is that if the individual had RRSPs or money in a RRIF, these assets are viewed to have been cashed out immediately prior to the individual’s death.
-Unfortunately this has tax consequences and will for part of the Alberta estate tax that needs to be paid out.
+Unfortunately this creates tax consequences.
+It then forms part of the Alberta estate tax requiring payment by the executor.

 RRSPs are not tax-exempt but rather tax-deferred.
-This means that taxes are paid on the value of the RRSP when the RRSP is cashed out.
-Unless the deceased has taken advantage of things such as a spousal rollover or making a disabled child the beneficiary of the RRSP, the estate will be liable for the tax implications of the RRSP being cashed out at the time of the individual’s death.
+This means that taxes become due and payable on the value of the RRSP when the RRSP is cashed out.
+Unless the deceased took advantage of things such as a spousal rollover or making a disabled child the beneficiary of the RRSP, the estate will be liable for the tax implications of the RRSP being cashed out at the time of the individual’s death.

 If a beneficiary inherits the house that the deceased lived in, there is no Alberta estate tax for capital gains taxes as the principle residence is exempted.
 However, if the deceased left a vacation property or a rental property to a beneficiary there may be capital gains taxes to be paid as the principle residence exemption is not applicable.
 This is an unavoidable item that need payment on someone’s passing.

 Unpaid Tax Debts